firstdorsal/pektin-server/readme.md

 -   this gives us a TBS struct, which can be converted to a byte slice
 -   send these bytes to the vault for signing
 -   update the signature in the rrsig record from the first step
--   serialize the rrsig to json and store in redis
+-   serialize the rrsig to json and store in db